PelionIoT/snap-pelion-edge/README.md

     ```

 1. Generate a device certificate from the Device Management Portal:

-    1. Log in to the ['mbed Portal'](https://portal.mbedcloud.com/login), and select Device identity > Certificates.
+   1. Log in to the [Device Management Portal](https://portal.mbedcloud.com/login), and select **Device identity > Certificates**.
-    1. If you don't have a certificate select:
-        1. New certificate > Create a developer certificate.
+   1. If you don't have a certificate, select **New certificate > Create a developer certificate**.
-    1. When you have a certificate generate you can select it and open its panel.
+   1. When you have a certificate, and open its panel.
-    1. On this panel click 'Download Developer C file' to receive `mbed_cloud_dev_credentials.c`
+   1. On this panel, click **Download Developer C file** to receive `mbed_cloud_dev_credentials.c`.

-1. After downloading `mbed_cloud_dev_credentials.c` copy it to the `snap-pelion-edge` directory:
+1. Copy `mbed_cloud_dev_credentials.c` to the `snap-pelion-edge` directory:

     ```bash
     cp /path/to/mbed_cloud_dev_credentials.c /path/to/snap-pelion-edge/.
     ```

-1. If you have docker you can now build with the snapcraft docker image, or skip this step and follow the rest of the build steps below.
+1. If you have Docker, you can now build with the snapcraft Docker image:

     ```bash
     docker run --rm -v "$PWD":/build -w /build snapcore/snapcraft:stable snapcraft --debug
     ```

-    Note: Running the build in Docker may contaminate your project folders with files owned by root and will cause permission denied error when you run the build outside of Docker.
-Run sudo chown --changes --recursive $USER:$USER _project_folder_ to fix-up.
+   Note: Running the build in Docker may contaminate your project folders with files owned by root and causes a *permission denied* error when you run the build outside of Docker.
+Run `sudo chown --changes --recursive $USER:$USER _project_folder_` to fix it.

-1. If you are not using docker, install the snap development tools and other developer tools you might need (snapcraft, build-essential, git, nodejs, bzr, etc.) on your host system.
+1. If you are not using Docker, install the snap development tools and other developer tools you might need (snapcraft, build-essential, git, nodejs, bzr and so on.) on your host system:

     ```bash
     sudo apt-get update && sudo apt-get upgrade sudo apt-get install snapcraft build-essential git cmake
     ```

-    Note: the minimum required version of snapcraft is 3.6 which can be viewed with `snapcraft --version`.
-If your version of snapcraft is older than 3.6, then install snapcraft via `snap` instead of `apt-get` or `apt`.
+    Note: The minimum required version of snapcraft is 3.6.
+You can view your version number with `snapcraft --version`.
+If your version of snapcraft is older than 3.6, then install snapcraft using `snap` instead of `apt-get` or `apt`:

     ```bash
     sudo apt-get remove snapcraft
     sudo snap install --classic snapcraft
     ```

-    Note: When you execute snapcraft to build the package, snapcraft will attempt to install additional packages listed under `build-packages` of each part in snapcraft.yaml.
-You may be prompted for a sudo password if these packages are not already installed on your dev system.
+    Note: When you execute snapcraft to build the package, snapcraft attempts to install additional packages listed under `build-packages` of each part in `snapcraft.yaml`.
+You may be prompted for a sudo password if these packages are not already installed on your development system.

-1. Compile your snap with 'snapcraft' (you may have to type your GitHub credentials during compile)
+1. Compile your snap with `snapcraft` (you may have to type your GitHub credentials during compile):

     ```bash
     snapcraft
     ```

-    Note: If you receive an error regarding 'multipass', try building with the following options:
+    Note: If you receive an error regarding `multipass`, build with the following options:

     ```bash
     SNAPCRAFT_BUILD_ENVIRONMENT=host snapcraft --debug